raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 [gcc]: http://recursiveuniverse.github.com/docs/gc.html

+### Scattering and Tangling

+Aspect-oriented software developers talk about "scattering" and "tangling."

+Scattering is when a responsibility (such as garbage collection) is spread across across the code base.
+For example, the `Square.Smallest` and `Square.Seed` classes are defined in the Rule Module, while `Square.RecursivelyComputable` is defined in the Future Module.
+If reference counting was added in the traditional OO style where each class knows all about its own methods, the responsibility for garbage collection would be "scattered" across multiple modules.

+Tangling is when code that should be small and have a single clear responsibility is entangled with other responsibilities.
+For example, memoizing a result should increment the result square's count.
+If that code was added to the memoization method, we would be "entangling" the responsibility for memoization with the responsibility for reference counting.

+By refactoring our methods to permit advice and class extension, we eliminate the tangling and the scattering.

 ### Extending existing functionality

 In order to add something as pervasive as garbage collection, the first step was to determine where the existing code would need to be "advised."
 In some cases, functionality could be added to existing methods without any changes.
 In others, existing methods would need to be refactored to create opportunities to advise them.
 For example, we set a recursively computable square's reference count to zero by adding after advice to its initialize method using the [YouAreDaChef][y] library: